 1. Edinburgh Castle

-Sitting imposingly on of top Castle Hill, in Edinburgh’s Old Town, Edinburgh Castle can be seen from every point in the city.
-Likewise, its strategic location offers the most amazing views over the Scottish capital and surrounding green hills and blue sea.
-Surrounded by sheer cliffs, this volcanic stone castle can only be accessed from a steep ascent at one end of the Royal Mile.
+Edinburgh Castle sits imposingly on top of Castle Hill, in Edinburgh’s Old Town.
+You can see it from every point in the city.
+Likewise, its strategic location offers the most amazing views over the Scottish capital, green hills and blue sea.
+Sheer cliffs surround the castle, and it’s only accessible from a steep ascent at one end of the Royal Mile.

-- St. Margaret’s Chapel — the oldest building in Edinburgh, built in memory of St. Margaret of Scotland, mother of King David I of Scotland.
+The oldest building in Edinburgh.
+It was built in memory of St. Margaret of Scotland, mother of King David I of Scotland.
 This romanesque architecture building from the 12th century, although quite small, holds a Grade A listed status.

 Edinburgh Castle | Castlehill, Edinburgh EH1 2NG www.edinburghcastle.scot